rweilbacher/MQTT.jl/README.md

 function Message(dup::Bool, qos::QOS, retain::Bool, topic::String, payload...)
 ```

-This constructor is mostly for internal use as it converts the `QOS` enum to it's UInt8 equivalent for easier processing.
+This constructor is mostly for internal use.
+It uses the `UInt8` equivalent of the `QOS` enum for easier processing.

 ```julia
 function Message(dup::Bool, qos::UInt8, retain::Bool, topic::String, payload...)